top of page

 • Try doing some yoga poses with your child.
 There are some books in the parent library on this website.

 • Try guided sleep meditation.
 There are some wonderful guided mediation stories on Youtube.com that are free.
 Allow your child choose the story.
-Here's an example of one:
+Click here for an example.

 Recommended books: